A Degenerate Bifurcation Perspective on High Sensitivity in a Modified Gower-Leslie Model with Additive Allee Effect: Introduction

 where $r$ and $K$ denote the intrinsic growth rate and the carrying capacity of the prey in the absence of predators, respectively. $-K<M<K$ represents the threshold of Allee effects in prey, and $0<M<K$ denotes the strong Allee effect while $-K<M<0$ denotes the weak Allee effect.

 For system \eqref{1.1} with \eqref{1.3}, Shang and Qiao \cite{ZY} showed that system \eqref{1.1} with simplified Holling type IV functional response and strong Allee effect on prey can exhibit saddle-node bifurcation, Hopf bifurcation, degenerate Hopf bifurcation and Bogdanov-Takens bifurcation of codimensions 2 and 3.
-For system \eqref{1.2} with \eqref{1.3}, Arancibia-Ibarra and Gonz$\acute{a}$lez-Olivares \cite{CE} detected system \eqref{1.2} can exist a stable limit cycle.
+Huang et al. found the coexistence of 3 limit cycles in this system in \cite{JMC}.
+For system \eqref{1.2} with \eqref{1.3}, Arancibia-Ibarra and Gonz$\acute{a}$lez-Olivares \cite{CE} detected system \eqref{1.2} can exhibit a stable limit cycle.
 Khanghahi and Ghaziani \cite{JK} found that \eqref{1.3} system \eqref{1.2} can undergo saddle-node, Hopf, Bogdanov-Takens and generalized Hopf bifurcations.
-Guo et al. \cite{XL} examined the existence and stability of the equilibrium and saddle-node bifurcation.
+Guo et al. \cite{XL} examined the properties of the equilibrium and existence of saddle-node bifurcation.